 The Safest Investment

-If inflation rises, the value of your Treasuries investment may decline.
-This is called inflation risk.
-Consider, for example, that you own a treasury bond that pays interest of 3.32%.
-If the rate of inflation rises to, say, 4%, your investment is not “keeping up with inflation.”
-Or to put it another way, the real value of the money you invested in the bond is declining.
+If the inflation rate rises, the value of Treasury investments may decline.
+That is called "inflation risk."
+Consider, for example, that you own a Treasury bond that pays interest of 3.32%.
+If the rate of inflation rises to 4%, your investment's rate is not keeping up with the rate of inflation.
+To put it another way, the value of the money you invested in the bond is declining.
 You’ll get your principal back when the bond matures, but it will have less purchasing power than when you invested it.

 Interest Rate Risk